FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 ### Pod IPs

-You can choose this option by setting `spec.services.publicIPSource=pod`.
+You can choose this option by setting `spec.routing.publicIPSource=pod`.
 This is currently the default selection.

 In this mode, we use the pod's IP as both the listen address and the public address.
 We will not create any services for the pods.